Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Tabs/_index.en.md

 ## Usage

-The Tabs component allows you to organize and switch between different content sections by clicking on the header, allowing for a space-efficient and organized way to present information.
+The `Tabs` component allows you to organise and switch between different content sections by clicking on the header, allowing for a space-efficient and organized way to present information.

 ### Anatomy